 Listen, can you hear them?
 Birds flock to forests that are near water.
 You may hear them singing to mark their territory in spring.
 Summer means feeding a growing family, many by hunting for insects.
 Fall brings a farewell to catbirds and other migrants, while winter residents like white-throated sparrows and dark-eyed juncos begin to arrive.
 Seeds and berries become a more important food source through the winter months.
 Look for busy gold finches and woodpeckers year-round.

-Gold Finch (Scientific Name: Spinus tristis)
+American Goldfinch (Scientific Name: Spinus tristis)

 Northern Cardinal (Scientific Name: Cardinalis cardinalis)